skip navigation

 Again, it's a simple class with a constructor and two public functions: getOutput returns an HTML-formatted version of the Atom feed, while getRawOutput returns all the attributes in a single multi-level array.

-You can limit the number of entries displayed by passing a number as the first argument to getOutput(), and if the encoding of your webpage doesn't match that of the feed you're subscribing to then you can pass the desired encoding as a second argument to getOutput() (e.g. ISO-8859-1).
-By default the output of this class will be UTF-8.
+You can limit the number of entries displayed by passing an integer as the first argument to getOutput(), and if the encoding of your webpage doesn't match that of the feed you're subscribing to then you can pass the desired encoding as a second argument to getOutput() (e.g. ISO-8859-1).
+Otherwise by default the output of this class will use UTF-8 (Unicode).

 This class is by no means the be-all and end-all of Atom parsing.
 It's designed to be simple, functional and easily customisable.
 Any feedback would be welcome.